ValyaVyrodova/programing-notes/README.md

 Var, short for variable, is a JavaScript keyword that creates, or declares, a new variable.
 The let keyword signals that the variable can be reassigned a different value.

+String interpolation is when we insert, or interpolate, variables into strings using template literals.

 Another concept that we should be aware of when using let (and even var) is that we can declare a variable without assigning the variable a value.
 In such a case, the variable will be automatically initialized with a value of undefined

 Data Types: